adityapentyala/Gilhari-Retail-AWS-Python/README.md

 `bin/zookeeper-server-stop.sh`

 # Running the project
-Follow the above steps to set up both servers.
+Follow the above steps to set up both servers and the docker container.
 Then in a new terminal located in the root directory of the project, proceed to the following:

 ## Generate data using a producer application
-run the command `python producer.py`
+run the command `python src/producer.py`

 ## Retrieving json data using the consumer
-run the command `python consumer_client.py`
+run the command `python src/consumer_client.py`